4.1 Authorised Dress: Athletes shall be dressed in accordance with the following:

 4.2 Prohibited objects

 4.2.2.
-Athletes shall be clean-shaven: Beards and moustaches are not allowed.
+Athletes shall be visibly and clean-shaven: Beards and moustaches are not allowed for safety and hygiene.

 4.3 Dress infraction: A referee shall exclude from the bout any athlete who is not wearing the head-guard, groin-guard, gum shield, shin guard, mong kon, elbow guard, breast protection if female and if obligatory body protector as well or whoever is not clean and properly dressed.
 In the event of the athlete’s glove or dress becoming undone during the bout, the referee shall stop the contest to have it attended to.